-The eastern gray squirrel is found mainly in mature hardwoods & deciduous forests areas but is also abundant in urban, suburban and rural areas.
+The Eastern gray squirrel is found mainly in mature hardwoods & deciduous forest areas but is also abundant in urban, suburban, and rural areas.
 The coats of the gray squirrel are generally a gray color but can vary from black to white.

 Qualities of The Eastern Gray Squirrel

 - Gray in color but can be found in black & white color differences.